Tayphong043/teamcity-documentation/topics/kubernetes-executor.md

 5. In your build configuration settings, specify [agent requirements](agent-requirements.md) and [step containers](container-wrapper.md) if needed.
 6. Trigger a new build.
 7. The TeamCity K8s executor collects a list of build steps with their parameters, generates a pod definition, and submits it to K8s cluster.
+Each build step runs in a separate pod, which allows you to specify different [containers](container-wrapper.md) for individual builds.
 8. The K8s cluster allocates pods required to run a build and starts it.

 ## Cluster Permissions

-Make sure the TeamCity user is allowed to perform writing operations in the Kubernetes namespace used by TeamCity agents.
+Make sure the TeamCity user is allowed to perform writing operations in the Kubernetes namespace.
 Your Kubernetes user role must be configured with the following permissions:

 * Pods: `get`, `create`, `list`, `delete`.
 * Pod templates: `get`, `list`